 After reading reviews of the best debt settlement companies we contacted the top three.
 Pacific Debt received top marks.
 Doing phone interviews let us know there is a difference between companies.
 Pacific Debt, Inc was thorough in explaining the process, helped us feel as comfortable as possible in making a difficult decision, and, best of all, was able to settle our debt at a significantly reduced payment.
 In the final analysis, we feel very confident in our decision to work with Pacific Debt – knowing that there is light at the end of the tunnel.

 We can help you and your family with relief from debt in the state of Arizona.
+We understand that high interest rates are very common and people are having problems paying their credit card bills.

 Arizona is home to ancient cultures, amazing deserts, and mountains with spooky tales attached to them.
 Health care, transportation, and tourism form much of the state’s economy.
 Arizona is ranked #14 for population and #33 for population density.